 Barcelos

 Barcelos – a beautiful city, originally a Roman settlement that expanded a lot in the 15th century.
-There are some very interesting sights to see here; Ponte de Barcelos – 14th-century bridge, Tower of Barcelos, a church of Senhor da Cruz, church Matriz de Barcelos.
+There are some very interesting sights to see here; Ponte de Barcelos – a 14th-century bridge, the Tower of Barcelos, the church of Senhor da Cruz, church Matriz de Barcelos.
 The city is well-known for its pottery it’s the home of the famous Galo de Barcelos (Rooster of Barcelos) or Portuguese Rooster – one of the most popular symbols of Portugal.

 Places to stay in Barcelos